helloideabox/powerpack-lite-beaver-builder/readme.txt

 = Follow us on Twitter =

-You can join us on [Twitter](https://twitter.com/beaveraddons/ "Beaver Addons on Twitter").
+You can follow us on [Twitter](https://twitter.com/beaveraddons/ "Beaver Addons on Twitter").

 = PowerPack Lite Features =